martymcflywa/ecu/year_1/sem_1/CSG1132_communicating_in_an_it_environment/06_week_6/lecture_writing_literature_reviews.md

 	- Covers your general topic area
 	- Has attempted to grapple with the various elements of your research question
 	- Is of landmark importance in your topic area
+		- Survey articles
+		- Find articles that are cited a lot
 	- Justifies your own research study

 ### 2: Critical review for each article